Electric Combi Boiler: Best electric combi boilers 2023

 - Extremely quiet due to very few moving parts

 - No boiler flue so doesn’t have to be installed on external walls

 - Electric combi boilers provide instant heating and hot water from the same unit

-- Electric combi boilers will struggle in larger homes
+- Electric combi boilers will struggle in larger homes.

-- Solar panels only work with electric boilers during the day
+- Solar panels only work with electric boilers during the day.

-Who can install an electric boiler?
+Who is qualified to install an electric boiler?

-New electric boiler quotes
+Compare new electric combi boiler quotes

 If you are considering a new boiler and want to ensure that you get the best price, always get quotes from multiple companies.